marcellinus-witarsah/credit-score-modelling-old/README.md

 ## Data Preprocessing
 The whole process of data processing involve 4 steps:
 1. Data splitting
 2. Weight of Evidence (WoE) and Information Value (IV)
 3. Feature Selection
-    4. Data Transformation (Mapping predictors value with the Weight of Evidence values).
+4. Data Transformation (Mapping predictors value with the Weight of Evidence values)

 ### Data Splitting
 Split dataset into training set (70%) and test set (30%).